anilev6/Containerized-OpenSSL-Certbot/README.md

 # Containerized OpenSSL Certbot

 *SSL certificates refresher wrapped in Docker.*

+Spawns 3 certificate files (.crt, .pem, .key) in a directory of your choice.

 This program spawns self-signed SSL certificates according to your `.env` file and refreshes them.

+See [docker-compose.yml](/docker-compose.yml) for more details.

 > Note: When using a proxy like Nginx, make sure that the certificates are mounted correctly and are generated before the proxy launches.
 > Pulling the image and launching it can take some time.
 If it doesn’t work the first time, try relaunching the containers with the pre-pulled images.